plausible/docs/docs/export-stats.md

 ## Export specific time ranges or audience segments

 You can export your stats directly from the top chart of your Plausible dashboard.
 This is the quickest and most convenient option when you want to export specific audience segments or time ranges for reporting purposes.
+It also allows you to export any of the data that you imported into Plausible from external sources such as Google Analytics.
 Here's how to do it:

-1. Select the date range in the top right of your Plausible dashboard to view the specific time period.
+1. Select the date range in the top right of your Plausible dashboard to view the specific time period
 2. [Filter your dashboard](filters-segments.md) by any metric that you wish to create a specific audience segment.
-Do include a goal in the filter (such as external link clicks, file downloads or custom events) if you're looking to export specific conversion metrics.
+Do include a goal in the filter (such as external link clicks, file downloads or custom events) if you're looking to export specific conversion metrics
+3. If applicable, click on the "**Import**" icon on the right-hand side of the top chart of your Plausible dashboard to choose whether you want your imported data to be included in the export
-3. Click on the "**Download**" icon on the right-hand side of the top chart of your Plausible dashboard to download the stats for that view.
+4. Then click on the "**Download**" icon on the right-hand side of the top chart of your Plausible dashboard to download the stats for your chosen view and segment

 <img alt="Exporting your website stats" src={useBaseUrl('img/download-website-stats.png')} />